OHI-Science/ohiprep/README.md

 ohiprep
 =======

-This GitHub repository is intended to store the versioned code and small files used to prepare the data layers for the Ocean Health Index.
-We seperate handling of files via:
+This GitHub repository is intended to store the versioned code and other text files, including csv, used to prepare the data layers for the Ocean Health Index.
+We have seperate methods for handling files based on type:

-1. `git` any scripts, especially R or Python, used to generate data.
-Also any ancillary files (must be less than 100 MB) used to document the data products.
-These files will be versioned using **GitHub** and generated using **RStudio**.
+1. `text` any scripts, especially R or Python, and other text files, like READMEs or csv, used to generate data.
+All files must be less than 100 MB and are preferably text.
+These files will be versioned using **GitHub** and most often generated using **RStudio**.
 To see why we chose this software, see [Software Features](https://github.com/OHI-Science/ohidata/wiki/Software-Features).
 For help setting up the software, see [Setup](https://github.com/OHI-Science/ohidata/wiki/Setup).

-1. `annex` all other files, particularly binary non-text files which are larger, especially anything 50 MB or larger.
-These files will be stored on our file server NEPTUNE, where backups get performed (nightly, weekly, monthly) and not here in the GitHub repository.
+1. `binary` all other files, particularly binary non-text files which are larger, especially anything 50 MB or larger.
+These files will be stored on our file server NEPTUNE, where backups are performed (nightly, weekly, monthly) and not here in the GitHub repository.
 For more details, see [Accessing Big Data Files](https://github.com/OHI-Science/ohidata/wiki/Accessing-Big-Data-Files).

 TODO: Latest thinking is to use a cache folder, which could be set to being on a local offline drive, that copies all sources into the cache.
 This then allows for offline analysis of a given product.
 Now that we have access to Neptune's shares from any internet connection by using a VPN connection, we can simply run a little helper function to copy all remote data into a local cache and rock on offline.